• Skip to primary navigation

 1. Add berries, sugar, lemon juice, and lemon zest to a medium sauce pan.

-2. Stir to combine and cook over medium heat for 10-15 minutes, stirring occasionally.
+2. Stir to combine and cook over medium to medium-low heat for 10-15 minutes, stirring occasionally.

 3. Let cool for about 10 minutes then serve with vanilla ice cream or waffles!